MattDodsonEnglish/docs/readme.md

 #### Customize Logo Size

-If you are using an image as a logo instead of the site name and want to change the logo size you can use the following code.
+If you are using an image as a logo instead of the site name and want to change the logo size, you can use the following code.

 ```html
 <style>